neurite/mac-os-dev-notes/README.md

 * Hold down Command-S for single-user mode.
 * Hold down Command-V for verbose mode.

-To disable single-user mode, enter the recovery mode and set a firmware password. *Make sure to never forget the firmware password.*
+To disable single-user mode, enter the recovery mode.
+In the "macOS Utilities" window, choose "Utilities" then "Startup Security Utility", and set a firmware password. *Make sure to never forget the firmware password.*

 ### Terminal